biobakery/metawibele/README.md

 # MetaWIBELE User Manual

 **MetaWIBELE** (**W**orkflow to **I**dentify novel **B**ioactive **Ele**ments in the microbiome) is a workflow to efficiently and systematically identify uncharacterized microbial community gene products with potential bioactivity.
 It prioritizes candidate gene products from assembled metagenomes using a combination of sequence homology, secondary-structure-based functional annotations, phylogenetic binning, ecological distribution, and phenotypic population statistics to target candidate bioactives linked to phenotypes such as IBD.
-MetaWIBELE is available as a module of bioBakery [bioBakery repository](https://github.com/biobakery).

 ## Citing MetaWIBELE